List of poetry collections

 A poetry collection is often a compilation of several poems by one poet to be published in a single volume or chapbook.
 A collection can include any number of poems, ranging from a few (e.g. the four long poems in T. S. Eliot's Four Quartets) to several hundred poems (as is often seen in collections of haiku).
-Typically the poems included in single volume of poetry, or a cycle of poems, are linked by their style or thematic material.
-Most poets publish several volumes of poetry through the course of their life while other poets publish one (e.g. Walt Whitman's lifelong expansion of Leaves of Grass).
+Typically, the poems included in a single volume of poetry, or a cycle of poems, are linked by their style or thematic material.
+Most poets publish several volumes of poetry through the course of their lives, while other poets publish one (e.g. Walt Whitman's lifelong expansion of Leaves of Grass).

 The notion of a "collection" differs in definition from volumes of a poet's "collected poems", "selected poems" or from a poetry anthology.
 Typically, a volume entitled "Collected Poems" is a compilation by a poet or an editor of a poet's work that is often both published and previously unpublished, drawn over a set span of years of the poet's work, or the entire poet's life, that represents a more complete or definitive edition of the poet's work.
 Comparatively, a volume titled "selected poems" often includes a small but not definitive selection of poems by a poet or editor drawn from several of the poet's collections.
 A poetry anthology differs in concept because it draws together works from multiple poets chosen by the anthology's editor.